DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Methods

-For evaluation purposes, we recorded the sequence of latent cognitive states induced in real time $\{z_t\}_{t=0}^T$, constituting each trajectory.
-The VAE decoder provides the sequence of generated images \textbf{$\{x_t\}_{t=0}^T$}, that is, the observable representation of the cognitive states, used to generate the probabilities $\{p_t\}_{t=0}^T$.\\
+For evaluation purposes, we recorded the sequence of latent cognitive states induced during the simulation, $\{z_t\}_{t=0}^{T}$, constituting each cognitive trajectory.
+The decoder of the corresponding generative model produced the associated sequence of observable states $\{x_t\}_{t=0}^{T}$, where $x_t$ represented either Fashion-MNIST images or synthetic fMRI activation patterns depending on the experiment.

-As a control condition to verify whether DecNef learning is actually related to the feedback, we conducted the same experiment using feedback that was unrelated to the current or the target state.
-To achieve this, we supplied $\overset{fake}{p_t}\sim \text{\textit{Uniform}}(0,1)$ regardless of $x_t$. \\
+The image and synthetic-fMRI experiments are independent from each other, and were conducted analogously.
+In the image experiments, the decoder generated images that were evaluated by the image classifier.
+In the synthetic-fMRI experiments, the decoder generated synthetic fMRI activation patterns that were evaluated by the fMRI classifier.
+Therefore, the feedback signal always originated from a classifier operating in the same modality as the corresponding generative model.
+The classifier outputs $\{p_t\}_{t=0}^{T}$ constitute the neurofeedback signal and quantify the probability of the current state belonging to the target class.

-In summary, we conducted four experiments: a DecNef experiment and a control experiment per each alternative class (Trouser or Dress).\\
+As a control condition to verify whether DecNef learning was actually related to the feedback signal, we conducted equivalent simulations using feedback unrelated to either the current state or the target state.
+Specifically, we supplied $\overset{control}{p_t}\sim\text{Uniform}(0,1)$ independently of $x_t$.